Burns

 Login to favorite or comment on the article

-This review article discusses advances in the care of burn patients.
-It focuses on burn wound pathophysiology and treatment, and discusses inflammation; resuscitation; wound coverage and grafting; and keratinocytes and stem cells with regard to wound healing.
+This (dated but relevant) review article focuses on burn wound pathophysiology and treatment, and discusses inflammation; resuscitation; wound coverage and grafting; and wound healing.

 Login to favorite or comment on the article

-This website offers a breadth of burn care information as well as free just-in-time training modules for hospital staff on the management of burn patients.
+This website offers a wealth of burn care information as well as free just-in-time training modules for hospital staff on the management of burn patients.

 Login to favorite or comment on the article